kernkonzept/nvme-driver/doc/nvme_drv_readme.md

   This option sets the access to disks or partitions to read only for the preceding `client` option.

-* `--sgl`
+* `--nosgl`

-  This option enables the experimental support for SGLs.
+  This option disables support for SGLs.

 * `-d <cap_name>`, `--register-ds <cap_name>`
   This option registers a trusted dataspace capability.
 If this option gets